 - Blisters or sores in your mouth

-- Redness or swelling of your eyes (
+- Redness or swelling of the eyes (

 - Swelling of your face, lips, mouth, tongue, or throat

 - Trouble breathing or swallowing

 Some people taking Juluca may develop liver problems.
 People with a history of(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Juluca.
 Liver function tests may be done before and during treatment with Juluca.

 - Yellowing of your skin or the whites of your eyes ( )